 - "As the volume-brand model, the Traverse doesn't have all the niceties of its more upscale counterparts like the Acadia Denali and Enclave, but 2013 brings some significant improvements to the interior trim, with soft-touch upper dashboards, ambient lighting, and the integration of Chevrolet's MyLink interface into the center stack." -- Truck Trend

 - "Big, bright, clear gauges are easy to read.
-Major controls are where you would expect them to be.
-No models with the navigation system have been made available for testing." -- Consumer Guide (2012)
+Major controls are where you would expect them to be." -- Consumer Guide (2012)

-The Traverse has among the most cargo space in the class, with up to 116.4 cubic feet of space.
+The 2013 Traverse has one of the largest cargo areas in the class, with up to 116.4 cubic feet of space.
 This bests some large SUVs like the Chevrolet Tahoe.
 Behind the second-row seats, the Traverse holds 70.3 cubic feet of cargo and even with all the seats in use, there’s an impressive 24.4 cubic feet.
 Reviewers appreciate the Traverse’s overall cargo space and its generous number of cabin storage compartments.

 - "There's more usable space behind the raised 3rd-row seat than in most midsize SUVs, plus a handy under-floor compartment.
 Both the 2nd- and 3rd-row seats fold forward easily, though not completely flat.
 Several bins and cubbies provide ample interior storage." -- Consumer Guide (2012)